-MPs to conduct inquiry into cases of pricing of key services in telecommunications sector
+Parliament will conduct an inquiry into alleged cases of dominance and pricing of key services in the telecommunications sector.

 The Parliamentary Committee on Information Communication and Telecommunication, last week mooted a plan to review the Kenya Information and Communication Act (KICA) 1998.
 This could see the legislation that underpins the sector amended.